Scott S. Cowen

-Since his arrival in 1998, Tulane University has more than doubled its undergraduate applications, experienced all-time highs in student enrollment and quality, doubled the level of total private giving to the university and received a record level of research awards.
-The university has implemented a number of innovative academic and research program initiatives and significantly increased its community outreach.
+During Cowen’s 16-year tenure, Tulane University more than quadrupled its undergraduate applications while experiencing all-time highs in student quality.
+In addition, Tulane more than doubled the level of total private giving to the university and received a record level of research awards.
+Under Cowen’s leadership, the university implemented a number of innovative academic and research program initiatives and significantly increased its community outreach.
 As a result of Tulane’s growth, the university invested approximately $700 million in new and renovated facilities in the last nine years of Cowen’s presidency.

-Cowen led Tulane through the most trying period of its history when, in August 2005, Hurricane Katrina devastated the city of New Orleans, flooded half of Tulane’s uptown campus and all of its downtown Health Sciences Center and dispersed its faculty and staff around the country for an entire semester.
-Under President Cowen’s leadership the campus was repaired and in December 2005, the Board of Tulane approved President Cowen’s Renewal Plan, a sweeping effort that strengthens and focuses the university’s academic mission while strategically addressing its current and future operations in the post-Katrina era.
+Cowen led Tulane through the most trying period of its history when, in August 2005, Hurricane Katrina devastated the city of New Orleans, flooding 70 percent of Tulane’s uptown campus and all the buildings of its downtown health sciences campus.
+Tulane’s faculty, staff and students were dispersed around the country for an entire semester.
+Under Cowen’s leadership, the campus was repaired and in December 2005, the Board of Tulane approved his Renewal Plan, a sweeping effort that strengthened and focused the university’s academic mission while strategically addressing its current and future operations in the post-Katrina era.
 A remarkable 87 percent of Tulane undergraduate students returned for classes in January 2006, just months after the storm.

-In response to Katrina, New Orleans Mayor C. Ray Nagin appointed President Cowen to the city’s Bring New Orleans Back Commission and charged him with leading a committee to reform and rebuild the city’s failing public school system.
-President Cowen has devoted his days and nights to these monumental tasks and has already had impressive results.
-As part of this effort, Tulane has chartered a K-12 school in New Orleans and created an Institute for Public Education Initiatives to support the transformation of public education in New Orleans.
-In addition, President Cowen also serves as a Commissioner of the New Orleans Redevelopment Authority, which plays a major role in the rebuilding of Orleans Parish in the aftermath of Hurricane Katrina.
+In response to Katrina, Cowen was appointed to the city’s Bring New Orleans Back Commission and charged with leading a committee to reform and rebuild the city’s failing public school system.
+Cowen has devoted his days and nights to these monumental tasks and has had impressive results.
+As part of this effort, Tulane chartered a K-12 school in New Orleans and created an Institute for Public Education Initiatives to support the transformation of public education in New Orleans.
+In addition, Cowen has served as a commissioner of the New Orleans Redevelopment Authority, which played a major role in the rebuilding of Orleans Parish in the aftermath of Hurricane Katrina.
 He also served as chair of the Southeast Regional Airport Authority and commissioner of the New Orleans Public Belt Railroad.